marshatlarge/shohei-site/README.md

 - **Amazon S3**: The application was deployed to an S3 bucket, enabling static web hosting with high availability and scalability.
 [View the Live Ohtani Application Here.](http://pirates-data-vis.s3-website-us-east-1.amazonaws.com/)

 - **Google Chrome**: This application was primarily developed using Google Chrome and Chrome Dev Tools.
-I tested it of safari on my IPhone afterwards and it appears to work well.
+I tested it on safari on my IPhone afterwards and it appears to work well.

 ## Running the JS exercsie and data application.